Back to Blog

 How to identify support and resistance:

-• Look for price bounces: Areas where price has bounced multiple times
+• Look for price bounces: Find areas on the chart where the price has reversed multiple times.

-• Use horizontal lines: Draw lines at key price levels
+• Use horizontal lines: Draw lines connecting these price points to visualize the levels.

-• Combine with other factors: Use with trend analysis
+• Combine with other factors: Use these levels to confirm signals from your trend analysis.

 Strategy 3: The Breakout Strategy